McCoyAle/kube-cert-study/multipass.md

 ## Configuring Add-Ons for Your Cluster
 Microk8s provides the ability to enable standard services to extend or add additional cloud native capabilities in your cluster.
 Follow the below steps to enable add-ons appropriate for your use case.
+Add-ons such as some networking and storage capabilities are a must but other capabilities are not.
+In most environment you will see much, if not all, deployed to a cluster.
+In test, development, or a local laptop setup, you may see only the necessary functionality that enables the individual's use case.

 1. You can view the following [link](https://microk8s.io/docs/addons) to determine the list of add-ons available or you can execute the following command to view the list in your terminal.